 - Increased sensitivity to light

 Keratoconus treatment often depends on the severity of the symptoms.
 During early stages, vision can be corrected with eyeglasses.
 As the condition progresses, rigid contacts may need to be worn so that light entering the eye is refracted evenly and vision is not distorted.
 You should also refrain from rubbing your eyes, as this can aggravate the thin corneal tissue and make symptoms worse.

 Another treatment option for keratoconus that is not FDA approved is collagen cross-linking.
 Collagen cross-linking is a new treatment that uses a special laser and eyedrops to promote “cross-linking” or strengthening of the collagen fibers that make up the cornea.
 This treatment may flatten or stiffen the cornea, preventing further protrusion.

 When good vision is no longer possible with other treatments, a corneal transplant may be recommended.
 This surgery is only necessary in about 10 percent to 20 percent of patients with keratoconus.
-In a corneal transplant, your Eye M.D. removes the diseased cornea from your eye and replaces it with a healthy donor cornea.
+In a corneal transplant, the diseased cornea is removed from your eye and replaced with a healthy donor cornea.

 A transplanted cornea heals slowly.
 It can take up to a year or more to recover good vision after corneal transplantation.
 While a corneal transplant will relieve the symptoms of keratoconus, it may not provide you with flawless vision; however, of all conditions requiring corneal transplants, keratoconus has a lower rejection rate and the best prognosis for clear vision.